 \section{Concluding remarks}

-In this paper we have defined integral and fractional selfish replication games (\cc\ and \fcc) in networks, where the cache capacity of each node is bounded and all objects are of uniform size.
-We have shown that a pure Nash equilibrium can be computed for every hierarchical network, using a new notion of fictional players.
-In general, we have almost completely characterized the complexity of \cc\ games: For what classes of games do equilibria exist?
-Can we determine efficiently whether they exist?
-When they do exist, can we efficiently find them?
-One complexity question that is still open is the case of undirected networks with binary preferences.
-We conjecture that finding equilbria in such games (which we prove are potential games) is \pls-hard.
-In general, we would like to study the convergence of the best response process for the cases of games where equilibria exist.
+In this paper, we first define the integral and fractional selfish replication games (\cc\ and \fcc) in networks.
+In our setup each node has a bounded cache capacity for uniform size objects.
+We prove that every hierarchical network has a pure Nash equilibrium, introducing the notion of fictional players.
+We almost completely characterize the complexity of \cc\ games, i.e. which classes have an equilibrium, the complexity of determine whether it exists, and if so, how efficiently it can be found.
+For the open complexity question about undirected networks with binary preferences (proved to be potential games), we conjecture that finding equilibria is \pls-hard.
+For the cases of games where equilibria exist, we study the convergence of the best response process.
+The main focus of this work is in equilibria, leaving the problem of estimating the price of anarchy for all the configurations as future work, extending the work of~\cite{EB2017}.

-We showed that \fcc\ games always have equilibria, though they may be hard to find.
+We also show that \fcc\ games always have equilibria, though they may be hard to find.
 It is not hard to argue that an equilibrium in the corresponding integral variant is an equilibrium in the fractional instance.
 So whenever an ``integral'' equilibrium can be determined efficiently, so can a ``fractional'' equilibrium.
 An interesting direction of research is to identify other special cases of fractional games where equilibria may be efficiently determined.
 We also note that our proof of existence of equilibria in \fcc\ games, currently presented for the case of unit-size objects, extends to arbitrary object sizes.

-Finally, we note that our model assumes that the sets of nodes, objects, and preference relations are all static.
-We believe our results will be meaningful for environments where these sets change infrequently.
-Developing better models for addressing more dynamic scenarios is an important practical research direction.
+Finally, even though our proofs work for a model that the sets of nodes, objects, and preference relations are all static, we believe that our results will be meaningful for dynamically changing environments.
+Developing better models for addressing infrequently changes is a very important practical research direction.